jjansen123/Simple-SSH-tool/README.md

 ```
 Once you did that you have a few choices

+Open the project in Visual Studio 2022:
 ```bash
 SSHConnection.sln
 ```

-to open the project in Visual Studio 2022
+Compile the project using GNU C++ Compiler:
 ```bash
 g++ -std=c++17 SSHConnection/src/main.cpp -o simple-ssh
 ```